Become a Mentor!

 Increased visibility by providing a quote and headshot for the WomSA website and PowerPoint deck

 The WomSA mentorship program utilizes the CyberSeek.org interactive map and career pathway tool.
 CyberSeek is supported by the National Initiative for Cybersecurity Education (NICE), a program of the National Institute of Standards and Technology in the U.S. Department of Commerce.
-The interactive map provides a granular snapshot of demand and supply data for cybersecurity jobs at the state and metro area levels.
+The interactive map provides a granular snapshot of supply and demand data for cybersecurity jobs at the state and metro area levels.
 The career pathway tool shows key jobs within cybersecurity, common transition opportunities between them, and detailed information about the salaries, credentials, and skillsets associated with each role.

 Major Steps in the Mentorship Program Include: